kaarla/from-unpopular-to-shity-extension/README.md

 ## From unpopular to shity opinion

 It's really common to find shity opinions disguised as "unpopular", that's why I brought you this extension.
-Let's unmask this opinions!
+Let's unmask them all!

 Here the instructions to do it: